shakir-sust/Data-Analysis-Tools-Wesleyan-University/Week 1. Introduction to Regression.md

-# Assignment: Writing About Your Data
+## Assignment on "Writing About Your Data"
-## Introduction to Regression
+# Title: Introduction to Regression

 ## Sample
 The sample is from Cortez and Morais study about predicting forest fires using metereological data [Cortez and Morais, 2007].
 The study includes data from 517 forest fires in the Natural Park Montesinho (Trás-os -Montes, in northeastern Portugal) January 2000 to December 2003, including meteorological data, the type of vegetation involved (which determines the six components of the Canadian Forest Fire Weather Index (FWI) system --see below--) and the total burned area in order to generate a model capable of predicting the burned area of small fires, which are more frequent.